jundalisay/superb/content/en/research/poincare/science/chapter-04c.md

 education has taken place in a medium in which those laws would be so different, might have a very different geometry from ours.

-Suppose, for example, a world enclosed in a large sphere and subject to the following laws:—The temper- ature is not uniform; it is greatest at the centre, and gradually decreases as we move towards the circumfer- ence of the sphere, where it is absolute zero.
+Suppose, for example, a world enclosed in a large sphere and subject to the following laws:—The temper- ature is not uniform; it is greatest at the centre, and gradually decreases as we move towards the circumference of the sphere, where it is absolute zero.
 The law of this temperature is as follows:—If R be the radius of thescience and hypothesis

 sphere, and r the distance of the point considered from the centre, the absolute temperature will be proportional to R 2 − r 2 .
-Further, I shall suppose that in this world all bodies have the same co-efficient of dilatation, so that the linear dilatation of any body is proportional to its ab- solute temperature.
-Finally, I shall assume that a body transported from one point to another of different tem- perature is instantaneously in thermal equilibrium with its new environment.
-There is nothing in these hypothe- ses either contradictory or unimaginable.
-A moving ob- ject will become smaller and smaller as it approaches the circumference of the sphere.
+Further, I shall suppose that in this world all bodies have the same co-efficient of dilatation, so that the linear dilatation of any body is proportional to its absolute temperature.
+Finally, I shall assume that a body transported from one point to another of different temperature is instantaneously in thermal equilibrium with its new environment.

+There is nothing in these hypotheses either contradictory or unimaginable.
+A moving object will become smaller and smaller as it approaches the circumference of the sphere.
 Let us observe, in the first place, that although from the point of view of our or- dinary geometry this world is finite, to its inhabitants it will appear infinite.
 As they approach the surface of the sphere they become colder, and at the same time smaller and smaller.

 The steps they take are therefore also smaller and smaller, so that they can never reach the boundary of the sphere.
 If to us geometry is only the study of the laws according to which invariable solids move, to these imaginary beings it will be the study of the laws of motion of solids deformed by the differences of temperature alluded to.

-No doubt, in our world, natural solids also experiencespace and geometry.
-77
-variations of form and volume due to differences of tem- perature.
-But in laying the foundations of geometry we neglect these variations; for besides being but small they are irregular, and consequently appear to us to be acci- dental.
-In our hypothetical world this will no longer be the case, the variations will obey very simple and regu- lar laws.
+No doubt, in our world, natural solids also experience variations of form and volume due to differences of tem- perature.
+But in laying the foundations of geometry we neglect these variations; for besides being but small they are irregular, and consequently appear to us to be accidental.
+In our hypothetical world this will no longer be the case, the variations will obey very simple and regular laws.
 On the other hand, the different solid parts of which the bodies of these inhabitants are composed will undergo the same variations of form and volume.

 Let me make another hypothesis: suppose that light passes through media of different refractive indices, such that the index of refraction is inversely proportional to R 2 − r 2 .
 Under these conditions it is clear that the rays of light will no longer be rectilinear but circular.
 To